 Dr. R. Scott Stephenson, Museum President and CEO, and Lauren Swartz, the World Affairs Council’s new President, offered welcome remarks.

-The panel discussion took place on the heels of opening of the Museum’s highly anticipated special exhibition When Women Lost the Vote: A Revolutionary Story, 1776-1807, open through April 25, 2021, which explores the little-known story of the women and free people of color who legally voted in New Jersey, more than a century before the ratification of the 19th Amendment.
-The exhibition examines how and why this right was stripped away in 1807 and how the memory of these early voters became a rallying cry as another generation of women took up the mantle of the suffrage movement decades later.
+The panel discussion took place on the heels of opening of the Museum’s 2020-21 special exhibition When Women Lost the Vote: A Revolutionary Story, 1776-1807, which ran from Oct.
+2, 2020 through April 25, 2021 and explored the little-known story of the women and free people of color who legally voted in New Jersey, more than a century before the ratification of the 19th Amendment.
+The exhibition examined how and why this right was stripped away in 1807 and how the memory of these early voters became a rallying cry as another generation of women took up the mantle of the suffrage movement decades later.